Noah Edjouma

-Noah Edjouma (born 4 October 2005) is a French professional footballer who plays as a forward for club Toulouse.
+Noah Edjouma (born 4 October 2005) is a French professional footballer who plays as a forward for club Brest, on loan from Lille.

 Club career

+Toulouse

 Born in Clamart in Hauts-de-Seine, Edjouma began playing football for Lavaur in 2010.
 In 2012, he joined Toulouse Fontaines, and a year later Toulouse FC.
 With Toulouse's under-17 team, he was a national champion in 2022.

 In March 2023, 17-year-old Edjouma signed his first professional contract at Toulouse, for three years with the option of a fourth.
 He made his debut on 7 January 2024 in the round of 64 of the Coupe de France, in which his club was the title holder.
 Away to Championnat National 3 club Chambéry SF, he came on as an 82nd-minute substitute in a 3–0 win; shortly after entering the game he shot against the crossbar, and Thijs Dallinga scored from the rebound.
 Two weeks later in the next round away to Rouen of the Championnat National, he came on with three minutes remaining of a 3–3 draw and scored his attempt in the penalty shootout, though his side lost 12–11.

 On 9 February 2025, Edjouma made his Ligue 1 debut for Toulouse in a 2–2 draw away to Auxerre, scoring the final goal of the game.

+Lille

+On 2 February 2026, Edjouma signed a four-and-a-half-year contract with Lille.
+The transfer fee was €5 million.
+He made his debut four days later in a goalless draw away to Metz; manager Bruno Génésio explained that his system was to have Edjouma and Matias Fernandez-Pardo as wingers in support of centre-forward Olivier Giroud.

+Loan to Brest

+On 1 September 2026, Edjouma joined Brest on loan for the 2026–27 season.